-7. Summary and Conclusions
+6. Conclusions

 Typically, irregular applications make poor use of memory hierarchies and performance suffers as a result.
 Improving memory hierarchy utilization involves improving reuse at multiple levels, typically including TLB and one or more levels of cache.
-In this paper, we have described how a combination of data and computation reordering can dramatically reduce cache and TLB miss rates and improve memory bandwidth utilization.
-We have shown that neither data reordering nor computation reordering alone is nearly as effective as the combination.
+Our measurements show how coordinated orderings of data and computation can dramatically improve utilization in memory hierarchies at multiple levels.
+We also have shown that neither data reordering nor computation reordering alone is nearly as effective as a coordinated approach involving both.
 We introduced multi-level blocking as a new computation reordering strategy for irregular applications and demonstrated significant benefits by combining reordering techniques based on space-filling curves with other data or computation reordering techniques.

-Using space-filling curves as the basis for data and computation reordering offers several benefits.
+Using space-filling curves as the basis for data and computation reorderings offers several benefits.
 First, reordering data elements according to their position along a space-filling curve probabilistically increases spatial locality.
 In space-filling curve order, neighboring elements in physical space, which tend to be referenced together during computation, are clustered together in memory.
 This clustering helps improve utilization of long cache lines and TLB entries.
 Second, reordering computation to traverse data elements in their order along a space-filling curve also improves temporal locality.
 By following the space-filling curve, neighboring elements in physical space are processed close together in time, and thus computations that operate on a data element and its spatial neighbors repeatedly encounter the same elements as the computation traverses all elements in a neighborhood.
-Finally, data reordering based on position along a spacefilling curve is fast.
+Finally, data reordering based on position along a space-filling curve is fast.
 The cost of such a reordering is typically small relative to the rest of a program's computation.